nirgeier/DevOps-Zero2Hero/Content/docker/03-dockerfile.md

 bash
 docker ps -q

-Display the running container IDs without formatting (add -a to see all).
 handy when you want to stop a single running container quickly without manually copying its ID.

 bash